Limited government

 In political philosophy, limited government is the concept of a government limited in power.
 It is a key concept in the history of liberalism.
+Additionally, limited government is a core tenet of democracy.

 History

-Magna Carta and the U.S. Constitution also represent important milestones in the limiting of governmental power.
+The Magna Carta and the U.S. Constitution also represent important milestones in the limiting of governmental power.
 The earliest use of the term limited government dates back to King James VI and I in the late 16th century.
 Scholar Steven Skultety argues that although Aristotle never developed principles and tactics of constitutionalism, Aristotle's political philosophy in some ways anticipated the idea of limited government, primarily as a tool for limiting civic distrust and enhancing stability.

-John Locke, a liberal philosopher, was an important theorist of liberal government.
+John Locke, a liberal philosopher, was an important theorist of modern democratic government.
 Writing in his Two Treatises of Government, Locke reasoned that men living in a state of nature would voluntarily join in a social contract, forming a "commonwealth" or government.
 Locke further reasoned that the powers of the government had to be restricted to only what the people allowed it to do.
 He cites four specific limitations on government power.
 Locke's first limitation specified that governments could only govern according to promulgated established laws, and that all people were equal under the law, regardless of their material or social status, and Locke's second limitation held that laws could only be designed in the name of the common good (2nd Tr., § 136).
 His third limitation repeated the principle of no taxation without representation, arguing that, "[governments] must not raise taxes on the property of the people, without the consent of the people, given by themselves, or their deputies" (2nd Tr., § 142).
 Finally, Locke argued in his fourth limitation that the legislature could not delegate law-making authority to any other power without the people's consent (2nd Tr., § 141).

 When limited government is put into practice, it often involves the protection of individual liberty from government intrusion.

 According to The World Justice Project Rule of Law Index which measures adherence to the rule of law in 140 countries and jurisdictions around the globe, checks on government powers eroded in 58% of countries measured from 2021 to 2022.